programTristan/GroceryStore_Sales_Analysis/README.md

 * We can obtain conclusions that will help us to make better marketing campaigns and improve profits.

 ### Objectives:
-Develop a sales report for 2019/2020 annual sales and returns.  summarized information about the business´s current situation to understand how to make more profits.
+Develop a sales report for 2019/2020 annual sales and returns.
+Summarized information about the business´s current situation to understand how to make more profits.

 The most important indicators are sales, region, top customers, and top products: